krenwick/SageParm/README.md

-This repository contains code associated with the manuscript titled "Modeling phenological controls on carbon dynamics in dryland sagebrush ecosystems", which is currently in review.
+This repository contains code associated with the publication titled "Modeling phenological controls on carbon dynamics in dryland sagebrush ecosystems", published in the Journal of Agricultural and Forest Meteorology.
+The paper is available at https://doi.org/10.1016/j.agrformet.2019.04.003

 Notes: